AustralianCancerDataNetwork/auscatverse/guides/SIMULATION.md

 Portainer provides a web-interface to manage your Docker instance.
 It isn't essential but it eases the depolyment process.
 Ensure you deploy Portainer within Docker swarm to enable additional features for service deployment.
 Detailed instructions can be found here: [https://docs.portainer.io/start/install-ce/server/swarm/linux](https://docs.portainer.io/start/install-ce/server/swarm/linux).

-Once installed (and running, confirm with `docker ps` command), navigate to the Portainer dashbaord in your web browser:
+Once installed (and running, confirm with `docker ps` command), navigate to the Portainer dashboard in your web browser:

 `http://your-vm-ip:9000`